20160718_lola_urbansitter14224

-It has been said that finding a great babysitter is as much intuition as it is qualification.
-But whether you’re hiring a sitter for one Saturday night or a nanny for (hopefully) years to come, there are some key questions to ask a babysitter in an interview that will make everyone–you, your sitter, and your kids–feel more at ease.
+Whether you’re hiring a sitter for one Saturday night or a nanny for (hopefully) years to come, there are some key questions to ask a babysitter in an interview that will make everyone–you, your sitter, and your kids–feel more at ease.
 If you don’t have time for the complete list of babysitting interview questions, you should at least ask these questions.

-Top 14 Questions to Ask a Babysitter
+Top 14 Questions to Ask a Babysitter, Nanny or Caregiver

-1. What is your childcare background?
+1. What is your child care background?

 3. Do you envision yourself doing this for a long period of time or just in the near future?